 Capital Asset and Debt Administration

-Capital assets
+Capital Assets

-Total investment in capital assets at year-end amounted to \$6,637,545 (net of accumulated depreciation).
-This investment in capital assets includes land, land improvements, buildings and improvements, equipment, and vehicles.
+Total investment in capital assets at year-end amounted to \$6,737,632 (net of accumulated depreciation).
+This investment in capital assets includes land, land improvements, buildings and improvements, equipment, vehicles, and construction in progress.